Healing Trauma with EMDR & Accelerated Resolution Therapy (ART)

 What makes ART unique?

-You don’t have to talk about the trauma in detail
+You don’t need to talk about the trauma in detail

 Both EMDR and ART are grounded in neuroscience and leverage the brain’s natural capacity to heal.
 They are especially powerful for: